Gradient corrections to the quantum effective action: Generalisation to multiple fields with mass mixing

 such that the condition of summing only over off-diagonal terms in equation \eqref{4dim second order ea} is automatically satisfied.
 Exploiting equation \eqref{4dim second order ea} and taking the trace, we obtain for the effective action:

-which, using \eqref{tan 2theta}, can be rewritten as:
+which, using \eqref{tan 2theta}, can be rewritten as,

-Clearly, expression \eqref{two fields 2gradient primitive} is invariant under the exchange of $m_+^2\rightarrow m_-^2$.
-Of course, this still holds in \eqref{two fields 2gradient final} since if $m_+^2\rightarrow m_-^2$, the sign change of the logarithm is compensated by $\sqrt{\Delta}\rightarrow -\sqrt{\Delta}$, such that the effective action remains invariant.
-Moreover, it is worth noting that, if the mass eigenvalue $m_-^2$ turns negative, {\it i.e.} if:
+Clearly, expression \eqref{two fields 2gradient primitive} is invariant under the exchange $m_+^2\leftrightarrow m_-^2$.
+Of course, this still holds in \eqref{two fields 2gradient final} since if $m_+^2\leftrightarrow m_-^2$, the sign change of the logarithm is compensated by $\sqrt{\Delta}\rightarrow -\sqrt{\Delta}$, such that the effective action remains invariant.
+Moreover, it is worth noting that, if the mass eigenvalue $m_-^2$ turns negative, {\it i.e.} if

 we obtain the logarithm of a negative quantity which gives complex one-loop corrections to the kinetic term.
-Similarly, complex results are obtained in case when $\Delta<0$. \\ Finally, vanishing second-order kinetic corrections are found in the limit $m_{11}^2=m_{22}^2$.
+This is not surprising, since in this case there is at least one tachyonic mass, and for actions with tachyonic masses there is no stable equilibrium and thus also no well-defined {\it in-out} effective action.
+The suitable formalism to use in these situations is the {\it in-in} formalism.
+Similarly, complex results are obtained in case when $\Delta<0$.
+Finally, vanishing second-order kinetic corrections are found in the limit $m_{11}^2=m_{22}^2$.
 In this limit the tangent in equation \eqref{tan 2theta} is undefined.
 We notice that if $m_{11}^2=m_{22}^2$, we have that the action is invariant under exchange of the two scalar fields $\phi \leftrightarrows \psi$.